Multisystemic Therapy for Child Abuse and Neglect (MST-CAN®) and Functional Family Therapy through Child Welfare (FFT-CW®)

-The NSW Government is committed to providing 900 places per year for intensive family preservation and restoration services aimed at keeping families together.
-Half of these 900 places will be for Aboriginal children and their families.
+The NSW Government is providing over 900 places per year via these evidence-based intensive family preservation and restoration services aimed at keeping families together.
+Supporting Aboriginal families is a priority for these services.

 What have we achieved so far?

-Since the program commenced in August 2017, over 1800 referrals have been accepted into the program, including 493 Aboriginal families.
-As at August 2019, a total of 645 families have successfully completed therapy, including 161 Aboriginal families.
+Since MST-CAN® and FFT-CW® commenced in August 2017, 3,957 referrals have been accepted into the programs, including 1,070 Aboriginal families.
+As at June 2021, a total of 1,762 families have successfully completed therapy, including 442 Aboriginal families.

 What is next?

 MST-CAN® and FFT-CW® will continue to collect evidence to shape the service system for vulnerable families.
 Ongoing improvements being made to the programs include: